 Here is my favourite shot of the day, taken near the CSKA training pitches.
 You can see the CSKA graffiti on the building in the centre.
 This is another type of picture I seem to have a lot of.
 Apparently a cyclist riding through the frame appeals to me.
 The success of these is largely down to luck rather than judgement.
 I saw the cyclist coming and got in position.
 From there on it’s a matter of hoping that you have the right shutter speed for the speed of the cyclist – enough to generate some motion blur, not so much the details disappear.
 In this case it could have been a little slower but it’s near enough.
 You also have to be lucky to get the bicycle in the right position in the frame – shoot too soon and half the bike will be missing, too late and the bike will be too central or even leaving the frame entirely.
 This one was just about perfect.
 That the girl is fiddling with her backpack as she rides is a nice bonus since it gives her a very dynamic posture.

 And finally… Just beyond the park exit on Boulevard Tsarigradsko shose is the Eagle Bridge.
 It sounds quite grand and it has sculpted eagles and elaborate railings.
 But it’s only around twenty feet long which does spoil the effect.
 Sofia, unlike many cities, is not built on a river so what the Eagle Bridge crosses is more of a stream running in a culvert than a real river.
-The bridge dates from 1891 and was designed by the same Czech architects responsible for the Lion Bridge in the north of the city.
 This picture is of one of the four bronze eagles that stand at the four corners of the bridge, together with one of the large street lights that illuminate the Boulevard.
 I though they made a nice pair.